tiepdotme/serenade-wind/_posts/2020-07-13-second-language.md

 Finally, there was a strong recommendation that regardless of the second language you want to pick up, whatever you do, learn to curse in as many languages as you can!

 {% assign pwimg="101-building-during-golden-hour" %}
-{% assign pwcaption="101, the tallest building in Taiwan" %}
+{% assign pwcaption="Taipei 101, among the tallest buildings in Taiwan" %}
 {% assign pwpng="" %}
 {% include post-wide-image.html%}